fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 Personally, I find most culinary appropriation conversations to be unhelpfully superficial.
 It is pointless to debate whether culinary/cultural appropriation actually happens (it does), or whether it's just some people being overly sensitive (it is), or whether it can be an (inadvertent) tool of marginalization (it can).
-These are non-debateable facts.
-So what are debates about culinary appropriation really about?
+These are non-debatable facts.
+What matters for today is how we can learn to think and talk about appropriation in a sufficiently nuanced way that encourages innovation and adaptation while respecting cultural meanings.

 Use the articles for this week to evaluate a claim we read a few weeks ago from Ruth Tobias ([here](https://www.tastingtable.com/culture/national/defining-american-food-cuisine)): \"The difference between adaptation and appropriation is one of privilege--the privilege to control and inevitably whitewash the narrative surrounding a given dish.\" How is this statement correct?
 How is it wrong?
 How does food history we've been learning offer a possible solution to the legitimate but sometimes overblown concerns about appropriation?
 BE SURE YOU USE THE READINGS TO SUPPORT YOUR ANSWER!
 "%}